Impact of ObamaCare on Jobs: Does ObamaCare Kill Jobs?

-How will ObamaCare Impact Job Growth, Unemployment, Wages, Operation Costs, or Hiring Practices?
+How Does ObamaCare Impact Job Growth, Unemployment, Wages, Operation Costs, or Hiring Practices?

 What is the impact of ObamaCare on jobs? is ObamaCare really a Job Killer?
-ObamaCare does affect job growth, hiring, wages and consumer costs.
+ObamaCare does affect job growth, hiring, wages, and consumer costs.
 However, the impact of ObamaCare on jobs isn’t as drastic as you might have heard.
-ObamaCare includes provisions that create new jobs in healthcare and government, increase operating costs for some larger businesses, eliminate “job-lock” and save money for small businesses.
-Let’s take a look at ObamaCare and how it affects jobs hiring practices and operation costs.

 How ObamaCare Has Impacted Jobs

 There are several important ways that ObamaCare leads to job growth, job creation, job loss, and employee coverage:

 - The ACA includes a requirement (employer mandate) for firms with more than 50 full-time equivalent employees to provide health coverage to full-time employees.